antoniofractuous/MEAN-stack-angular/README.md

 `sudo apt upgrade`

- Now, we install node.js.

 ### **Installing Node.js**

-We will be using Node.js to set up the Express routes and AngularJS controllers.
+We will be using Node.js to set up the Express routes and AngularJS controllers so we run:

-`sudo apt install node.js -y`
+`sudo apt install nodejs -y`

-Now we will proceed to install MongoDB.

 ### Installing MongoDB